jbatson5/SCALE-test/docs/MAVRIC.rst

 is stored in “\ *outputName.*\ dofs.3dmap”, where *outputName* is the name the user chose for his output file.

-Forward-weighting with an existing forward flux file
+Forward weighting with an existing forward flux file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Similar to the capability of using pre-existing adjoint flux files,